MicrosoftDocs/xamarin-docs/docs/xamarin-forms/data-cloud/cosmosdb/consuming.md

 DocumentClient client = new DocumentClient(new Uri(Constants.EndpointUri), Constants.PrimaryKey);
 ```

 The Cosmos DB Uri and primary key must be provided to the `DocumentClient` constructor.
 These can be obtained from the Azure Portal.
-For more information, see [Connect to a Azure Cosmos DB account](https://docs.microsoft.com/en-us/azure/cosmos-db/documentdb-dotnetcore-get-started#a-idconnectastep-3-connect-to-an-azure-cosmos-db-account) on [Microsoft Docs](https://docs.microsoft.com/).
+For more information, see [Connect to a Azure Cosmos DB account](/azure/cosmos-db/documentdb-dotnetcore-get-started#a-idconnectastep-3-connect-to-an-azure-cosmos-db-account).

 ### Creating a Database